 14. PM 7/98 (4) Specific requirements for laboratories preparing accreditation for a plant pest diagnostic activity.
 EPPO Bulletin 49, 530–563 (2019).

-15. Hébrant, A. et al. The Belgian next generation sequencing guidelines for haematological and solid tumours - 56 PRACTICE GUIDELINES.
+15. Hébrant, A. et al. The Belgian next generation sequencing guidelines for haematological and solid tumours – practices guidelines.
 The Belgian Journal of Medical Oncology 11, 56–67 (2017).

 16. Jennings, L. J. et al. Guidelines for Validation of Next-Generation Sequencing-Based Oncology Panels: A Joint Consensus Recommendation of the Association for Molecular Pathology and College of American Pathologists.
 The Journal of molecular diagnostics : JMD 19, 341–365 (2017).